Turnipseed Travel

 Brand name soap!
 Who knew?!?!

 EasyHotel does include one other amenities that no traveler can ignore - a microscopic price tag.
 They are the least expensive form of hygienic accommodation in town, easily beating out all other hotels, hostel private rooms, and sometimes even hostel dorm rooms.
-We paid just 45GBP a night for London’s EasyHotel Victoria and, with a bit of luck and advanced booking, you can find London EasyHotel properties for around 30GBP a night.
+We paid just 45GBP a night for London’s EasyHotel Victoria and, with a bit of luck and advanced booking, you can too, though prices on average are higher now and can go up to 140GBP if you book last minute on a popular weekend.

 Walking on Belgrave Road London EasyHotel Victoria